 Courses are currently under development.

-Three Saskatchewan Polytechnic programs (CAD/CAM Engineering Technology, Mechanical Engineering Technology, and Mining Engineering Technology) will require a three (3) credit bridging course (Surveying and Site Plans).
-Any qualified applicants not having the required admission credits identified will be provided with a bridging plan to acquire the needed credits.
+Any qualified applicants who do not have the required admission credits identified will be provided with a bridging plan to acquire the needed credits.

 The First Qualified/First Admitted (FQFA) process is used for the majority of Saskatchewan Polytechnic programs.
 When we determine that you meet the program's admission requirements, you will be offered admission based on the date you fully qualify for the program.
 The earlier you provide the appropriate documents and information that qualify you for admission to the next intake, the earlier you might begin your studies.
 Your application, once qualified, is always considered for the next intake.